The Aspire tobacco cessation program is here to help you quit smoking, chewing and stop using all tobacco products.

 Aspire includes continual follow-up support for one year from your quit date.
 The program is not just about quitting but relapse prevention, not returning to smoking or chewing.
 Together the participant and the coordinator will create a plan to help you be successful.

 Is there a cost associated with the Aspire program?

-The cost of the program is $50 and is due at the first individual coaching session.
+A one-time fee of $50 covers program participation at our Indianapolis and Mooresville campuses.
+This fee will be collected at the first individual coaching session.
 Payment plans are available to those in need and can be arranged during the first appointment.

 When do your classes meet?